I make these Seasoned Potato Wedges weekly at home! They stay moist and fluffy on the inside without any FLIPPING required!

 - Cut each half into thirds or quarters or eights if they are really large potatoes.

-- Roast your potatoes in the oven at 400-425 degrees F. The trick is to place them on the BOTTOM rack first so the bottom of your wedges get golden brown and crispy.
+Lay wedges FLAT on a baking sheet and roast in the oven at 400-425 degrees F. The trick is to place them on the BOTTOM rack first so the bottom of your wedges get golden brown and crispy.

 🥔 Wedge Tip* Throw your wedges along with the olive oil and spices in a Ziploc gallon sized bag and shake it to quickly coat or even marinate overnight!